 6 FAQ’s on UAE Motor Insurance Answered

 New to the UAE?
 We understand how daunting it must be to move to another country and start afresh.
-You need to find a place to stay, furniture to live comfortably, and of course, a car to get around.
-But before you take your car out for a drive make sure your car insured.
-Motor insurance in the UAE is a little different fro what you’re used to around the world.
-Yet it’s not that difficult to understand.
-Once you get the hang of the semantics its as easy as ABC.
+It would help if you found a place to stay, furniture to live comfortably, and a car to get around.
+But before you take your car out for a drive, make sure your car is insured.
+Motor insurance in the UAE is a little different from what you’re used to worldwide.
+Yet it’s not that difficult to understand once you get the hang of the semantics; it’s as easy as ABC.

 To make the transition as smooth as possible for you we’ve taken the most frequently asked questions we face in our day to day from new customers and complied a list of answers that can clear any doubts you might have about motor insurance in the UAE.

 What is the difference between Third-Party Insurance and Comprehensive Coverage?

 Third-Party Insurance – It basically covers any damage to a third party that happened due to your negligence on the road.
 It does not provide any compensation for damages you might incur.

 Comprehensive Coverage – It protects not only third parties but also your interests in a claim, providing for damages, medical bills, and maintenance etc. It is the more expensive of the two as premium costs are higher.